RefresherTowel/docs/statement/scripting.md

 - **Returns:** `Struct.StatementState` or `Undefined`

-If the current state cannot exit (and `force` was not set when queuing), the queued transition remains pending.
+If there is no queued state, this returns the current state.
+If the current state cannot exit (and `force` was not set when queuing), the queued transition remains pending and the current state is returned.
 Otherwise the queue entry is cleared before calling `ChangeState()`.

 ---